eldata/GettingAndCleaningData/CodeBook.md

 *Note, you will get message: "A warning is returned for the Activity column because it's not numeric".
 This does not impact the calcucation of the rest and NA is stored in the new data frames instead, since mean and sd are not applicable in this case.
 The same applies for Subject where we're not interested about the mean and sd, but since it's numeric already there is no warning.

-ix) (instruction#5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject:
+ix) [instruction#5] Creates a second, independent tidy data set with the average of each variable for each activity and each subject:

-Finaly the desired result is produced.
-A tidy data table is created with the average of each measurement per activity/subject combination.
+Ultimately, a tidy data table is created with the average of each measurement per activity/subject combination.
 The new dataset is saved in a file named: tidy.csv .

 DT <- data.table(bigData)
 tidy<-DT[,lapply(.SD,mean),by="Activity,Subject"]